 - Dirty Old Man: Richard's co-worker and best friend, George, played by Steve Buscemi, who regularly sleeps with the younger women around the office.

-- No Indoor Voice: The cashier when Richard is trying to (discreetly) purchase some condoms.
+- No Indoor Voice: The cashier keeps being loud when Richard is trying to (discreetly) purchase some condoms.

 - Noodle Incident: The breakup between Nikki and Nelson (played by an uncredited Orlando Jones).
 Whatever it was, it was messy enough to require Nelson to get extensive therapy, and seeing her again clearly shakes him up.